impfromliga/jsxLdr/README.md

 - first time run automaticly onload when jsxLdr.js find elements with [jsxLdr] argument
 - repeat calls can ommit js argument (pass last one)
 - for now is appendix API

+# Nested Components
+- Worked! (for now in static only)